 The first buriel was of an old man called William Mathewson of Little Crosby; it took place on the 7th April 1611: he had been refused buriel at Sefton Church.
 The last to be buried was a Jesuit priest called Peter Williams who died at Ince Blundell on 26th November 1753, and was buried the following day.

-All the buiels were recorded in a small notebook by William Blundell and after his death by members of his family.
+All the buriels were recorded in a small notebook by William Blundell and after his death, by members of his family.
 The notebook exists to this day.

 In all 131 people were buried at the Harkirk; men, women and children, including 25 priests; and not just locals.